-135ZK Multiple copying of works published in anthologies
+135ZK Multiple reproduction of works published in printed anthologies

-The copyright in a literary or dramatic work, being a work contained in a published anthology of works and comprising not more than 15 pages in that anthology, is not infringed by the making of one or more copies of the whole or a part of that work by, or on behalf of, a body administering an educational institution if:
+The copyright in a literary or dramatic work, being a work contained in a printed published anthology of works and comprising not more than 15 pages in that anthology, is not infringed by the making of one or more reproductions of the whole or part of the work by, or on behalf of, a body administering an educational institution if:

-- (a) a remuneration notice, given by or on behalf of the body to the relevant collecting society, is in force; - (b) the copy is made solely for the educational purposes of the institution or of another educational institution; and - (c) the body complies with subsection 135ZX(1) or (3), as the case requires, in relation to the copy.
+- (a) a remuneration notice given by, or on behalf of, the body to the relevant collecting society is in force; and - (b) the reproduction is carried out solely for the educational purposes of the institution or of another educational institution; and - (c) the body complies with subsection 135ZX(1) or (3) or section 135ZXA, as the case requires, in relation to each reproduction.

-135ZL Multiple copying of works by educational institutions
+135ZL Multiple reproduction of works that are in hardcopy form by educational institutions

-- Subject to this section, the copyright in a literary, dramatic, musical or artistic work (other than an article contained in a periodical publication) is not infringed by the making of one or more copies of the whole or a part of the work by, or on behalf of, a body administering an educational institution if: - (a) a remuneration notice, given by or on behalf of the body to the relevant collecting society, is in force;
+- (1) Subject to this section, the copyright in a literary, dramatic, musical or artistic work (other than an article contained in a periodical publication) is not infringed by the making of one or more reproductions of the whole or a part of the work by, or on behalf of, a body administering an educational institution if: - (a) a remuneration notice, given by or on behalf of the body to the relevant collecting society, is in force; - (b) the reproduction is carried out solely for the educational purposes of the institution or of another educational institution; and - (c) the body complies with subsection 135ZX(1) or (3) or section 135ZXA, as the case requires, in relation to each reproduction.